-What kind of topics are posed in GDs & WATs?
+What kind of topics crop up in GDs & WATs?

-The topics posed on GDs and WATs broadly fall into four categories:
+The topics for GDs and WATs broadly fall into four categories:

 Policy-based WAT-GD topics

-These are the kind of GD-WAT topics you do not want to encounter in the second-stage since their focus is on important policies or legislations that have been in the news in the year past .
+These are the kind of GD-WAT topics you do not want to encounter in the second-stage since their focus is on important policies, supreme court verdicts or legislation that has been in the news in the year past.
 For example, what were the big policy-based debates in the last year?

 All the three topics above revolve around policies/legislation/agreements that have been passed/inked or are in the process of the same.